 Is it the prices of the products?
 Is it the user experience of the site that’s pushing the customer away?
 Until you figure out the reasons for cart abandonment, you cannot find the solution to stop it.
 So, here are the top reasons for abandoning shopping carts.

 See where you fit in these 13 reasons, once you figure it out, you can optimize your checkout process and put an end to shopping cart abandonment.

 13 Reasons for Cart Abandonment in your store

 This post sums up findings from different surveys and describes briefly the top reasons for abandoning shopping cart along with some suggestions to recover the already abandoned carts.

 The cost of a product is one deciding criteria when purchasing online for most people.
 And to see that same cost increase unexpectedly at checkout is disheartening and even frustrating.
 This eventually leads to cart abandonment instantly, almost without a second thought.

-In all the surveys conducted to uncover the reasons for cart abandonment, hidden costs have taken the top spot throughout.
-These hidden costs include shipping, taxes, and maybe even a fee for a complementary product.
-They are not revealed in the product pages and only after the checkout.
+In all the surveys conducted to uncover the reasons for cart abandonment, hidden costs are proven to be the top reasons for abandoning shopping carts.
+These hidden costs include shipping, taxes, and maybe even a fee for a complimentary product.
+They are not revealed on the product pages and only after the checkout.

 Why not reveal an estimated cost earlier in the process?
 Amazon does this perfectly by mentioning the cost earlier in the product page itself.

-According to a study by Baymard Institute in 2017, 37% of people revealed that the need to create a user account was one of the top reasons for shopping cart abandonment.
+According to a study by Baymard Institute in 2017, 37% of people revealed that the mandatory need to create a user account was one of the top reasons for abandoning shopping carts.